Mamerto Natividad: Death

 On November 9, 1897, Mamerto Natividad, led an ambuscade in Entablado, Cabiao, Nueva Ecija.
 His force of 36 men was divided amongst his brothers Jose Salvador, Benito and himself, each one scarcely having twelve (12) men.
 This group faced 200 cazadores.
 As the Spanish soldiers were retreating, he peered through his field glass to view their movement when he was shot and killed by a Spanish sniper through the right eyebrow.
 In his article, his younger brother, then Ex-Lt.
 Colonel Joaquin Natividad writes, "The Spaniard was quickly killed but his death could not off-set the loss of General Natividad.
 Even at the point of death, the gallant patriot tried to do a good turn for a comrade-in-arms.
 With almost his last breath, he instructed his two brothers, Jose (Salvador) and Benito, to ask Don Emilio (Aguinaldo), in his name, for the release of Isidro Torres who was at the time under arrest."
 General Torres was the commander of the "Apuy" guerillas and was incarcerated because he refused to sacrifice his men in a hopeless frontal attack against the enemy in a fortified position.

 General Mamerto Natividad was carried by his comrades and his brothers in a hammock but he expired in Daang Kawayan on the way to Biak-Na-Bato at about 6 o'clock at dusk.

 "At the first opportunity, the brothers of the slain General Natividad told General Aguinaldo of his last wish.
 Don Emilio sent at once for General Torres and embraced him in the presence of everybody."
 General Natividad's dying wish was granted and General Isidro Torres continued fighting against the Spaniards and then the Americans until the Philippines surrendered.

 General Mamerto Natividad was buried with military honors in the bank of a river that flowed near Biak-na-Bato and a period of mourning was declared.
 Eulogies were given by President.
 Emilio Aguinaldo and Pedro Paterno.
 Aguinaldo declared that "Nobody may forget the 9th of November because on this day two great patriots lost their lives for the freedom of our mother country" referring to Natividad and Candido Tria Tirona.

 His family later tried to recover his remains, but the changing path of the river had scattered his remains.

 After his death, the Treaty of Biak-na-Bato was signed.
-Spanish authorities exiled the revolutionary leaders to Hong Kong, including Natividad's brother Benito and Aguinaldo.
+Spanish authorities exiled the revolutionary leaders to Hong Kong, including Natividad's brother Benito and Jose Salvador.

 President Aguinaldo paid tribute in his message at the opening of the Malolos Congress at the Barasoain Church in Malolos, Bulacan on September 15, 1898.
 He was greatly mourned by Aguinaldo, who considered him a real brother-in-arms and his right-hand man.